skip to content

 Criteria / Eligibility

-• Plan to undertake a part-time PhD in Experimental Criminology, and have received an offer of place * to start a part-time PhD degree at the Institute of Criminology in the following academic year.
+• Plan to undertake a part-time PhD in Experimental Criminology, and have received an offer of place to start in any term, in the following academic year.
+Please note: The Jerry Lee Doctoral Studentships will be awarded shortly after the funding application deadline (see below).
+Therefore, we strongly encourage applicants planning to apply to submit their PhD application as soon as possible.

 • Be currently employed - most likely in a criminal justice agency.
 [Studentships will be awarded to applicants who can deliver a high-quality experiment in the context of their employment, for example a randomised controlled trial, where the employer will allow and accommodate study for a PhD.]